JuDelCo/CoreECS/README.md

 #### Overview

-NOTE: All components should be structs for best performance and memory efficiency.
+Note: All components should be structs for best performance and memory efficiency.

 Basic data architecture diagram: